nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s-ha-cluster.md

     --tls-san <Loadbalancer-Internal-IP_or_Hostname>
 ```

-- Verify all master nodes are visible to eachothers:
+- Verify all master nodes are visible to one another:

     ```sh
     sudo k3s kubectl get node
     ```

 - Generate **token** from one of the K3s Master VMs:
-You need to extract a token form the master that will be used to join the nodes
+You need to extract a token from the master that will be used to join the nodes
 to the control plane by running following command on one of the K3s master node:

     ```sh